renovatebot/renovate/docs/usage/self-hosted-configuration.md

 <!-- prettier-ignore -->
 !!! note
-    The private key can't be protected with a passphrase if running in a headless environment.
+    The private key can not be protected with a passphrase if running in a headless environment.
 Renovate will not be able to handle entering the passphrase.

 It will be loaded _lazily_.
 Before the first commit in a repository, Renovate will:

-1. Run `gpg import` (if you haven't before)
+1. Run `gpg import` (if you have not before)
 1. Run `git config user.signingkey` and `git config commit.gpgsign true`

 The `git` commands are run locally in the cloned repo instead of globally.